-YOUNG visitors to Leicester city centre can celebrate National Playday next week by taking part in a day of fun – and free – activities.
+YOUNG visitors to Leicester city centre can celebrate National Playday this week by taking part in a day of fun – and free – activities.

-The city council’s family-friendly event takes place in Town Hall Square on Wednesday (4 August).
+The city council’s family-friendly event takes place in Town Hall Square on Wednesday (2 August) from 11am until 3pm, with lots going on for those aged 0-12.

-“Play is a vital part of a child’s healthy development, so we’re pleased to support this national initiative with a day of free activities that the whole family can enjoy.”
+“Play is a vital part of a child’s healthy development, so we are pleased to support this national initiative with a day of free activities that the whole family can enjoy.

 National Playday is co-ordinated by Play England and is supported by local authorities across the UK.